-Applying for a Japan tourist visa should not be that difficult for first-timers.
-For as long as you are able to produce the required documents, there is nothing that you should worry about.
+Applying for Japan tourist visa should not be that difficult for first-timers.
+For as long as you can produce the required documents, there is nothing that you should worry about.
 You are good to go.
 But it’s another story when you lack one or some of the primary requirements; it means additional legwork for you.

-In my case, for example, my birth certificate was labelled “late registration” by the Civil Registrar (PSA).
-With that, based on Japan’s visa application policy, I needed to produce additional documents, which included baptismal certificate, school records (form 137), and my yearbook.
-These supplemental requirements presented more issues to me.
+In my case, for example, my birth certificate was labeled “late registration” by the Civil Registrar (PSA).
+With that, based on Japan’s visa application policy, I needed to produce additional documents, which included a baptismal certificate, school records (form 137), and my yearbook.
+These supplemental requirements presented more issues for me.

 Well, to cut the story short, I just stopped transacting with those schools to obtain the document.

 So, how I managed to secure a Japan tourist visa despite lacking some documents?

 For the lacking papers, I went another way: Writing the embassy a letter to explain my case.

 Below is the exact transcript of the explanation letter I sent to the Embassy of Japan:

 August 10, 2018